M’s price-to-book ratio: An indicator of the company’s performance

 Sponsored

-Further, it is important to consider M stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.15.Likewise, its price to free cash flow for the last twelve months stands at 3.89.
-M’s price to book ratio for the most recent quarter was 1.16, resulting in an 4.46 price to cash per share for the period.
+Further, it is important to consider M stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.16.Likewise, its price to free cash flow for the last twelve months stands at 3.96.
+M’s price to book ratio for the most recent quarter was 1.18, resulting in an 4.55 price to cash per share for the period.

 How does Macy’s Inc. (M) stock rate among analysts?
 Buy, sell, or hold?